Scignals/Signalino/get_started_signalino.md

 6. Open the Scignals visor and start playing.
 If everything is okay, you will see a /dev/rfcomm0 between the list of devices at the start.
 Connect!

+## Compliling code

+- in my PC (Ubuntu 19.0), it compiles cleanly.
+In a "fresh install" of Arduino IDE, you need to add Arduino due Board (SAM boards) and point to that device as object compiling (if not, tou will obtain several errors about "Serial3" device.

+- in linux, serial port access is yet a problem.